HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day8.md

 - Click Save.
 The change is effective immediately.
 - Click Done.
 The maps is now accessible.
 - Go to Tools > Publish and get iframe html code to embed on ReadMe page.
-- (Previously: Create map.html page at github.com to embed the iframe code for the map.)
 - The map is small on the github.io page.
 Go into the code on your html page and double the size.

 ## Practice: Out of Class